danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 I love my family, but I can't concede my free will.
 We had a meeting between the three:
 spouse, older son, and me.
-She was mad — wanting me out of the house,
+She was mad, wanting me out of the house,
 screams and tears,
 she was too emotional.
 He, instead, protected me,